Woman in polyester sportswear doing outdoor sports

 03

-Another great advantage of the synthetic fiber is that it can be easily modified.
-Thus, polyester fabric is often enriched with UV protection or additionally impregnated to make it even more weather resistant.
+Another major advantage of synthetic fibers is that they can be easily modified.
+Polyester fabric is often enriched with UV protection or additionally impregnated to make it even more weather-resistant.

 04

-The uncomplicated fiber can be superbly combined with other textile fibers and is therefore often found in blended fabrics, for example with cotton or viscose.
-The polyester content provides the fabric with greater dimensional stability and ensures that the garment is easier to care for, wrinkle-resistant or stretchy.
+The uncomplicated fiber can be combined perfectly with other textile fibers and is therefore often found in blended fabrics, for example with cotton or viscose.
+The polyester content makes the fabric more dimensionally stable and ensures that the garment is easier to care for, crease-resistant and more stretchy.

 05